Elizaongwz/DSA4264/technical-report (eliza).md

 ### 4.2 Discussion

 ### 4.2.1 Interpreting the Results and its Impacts
-The final scores and rankings prioritize trunk services for further evaluation, streamlining the process and reducing the need for manual review of individual services.
+The final scores and rankings prioritise trunk services for further evaluation, streamlining the process and reducing the need for manual review of individual services.
 The ranking system is structured around key criteria:
 1. Degree of parallelism with the MRT network
 2. Higher priority for routes that parallel fewer MRT lines
-3. Higher priority for routes that share significant overlap with other bus services This scoring methodology ensures that modifications focus on services with high MRT parallelism while minimizing potential public resistance to changes.
+3. Higher priority for routes that share significant overlap with other bus services This scoring methodology ensures that modifications focus on services with high MRT parallelism while minimising potential public resistance to changes.

 In addition, the interface offers an accessible platform to visualise and analyse existing routes, displaying each service's rank and Parallel Score.
 This metric, as calculated by the algorithm, helps facilitate decision-making in service adjustments.